schmylan/httpx/README.md

 The server needs an efficient way to target changes to specific elements in a sea of DOM nodes.
 Sentinels are applied transparently so the application developer isn’t forced to use id="..." repeatedly or in ways that are incompatible with styling or repetitive components.
 A sentinel is a tiny <script> block that references its prior sibling and saves it in a variable in the DOM’s global space.

-Important!
+> [!Important]
-Sentinels are not needed for every node – only the ones that can change.
+> Sentinels are not needed for every node – only the ones that can change.

 Here’s a simplistic example (excluding a few edge cases):